mdnmdn/asimeow/README.md

 rules:
   - name: "net"              # Rule name
     file_match: "*.csproj"   # Glob pattern to match files
-    exclusions:              # Directories to exclude when the pattern is matched
+    exclusions:              # Directories to exclude from Time Machine when the pattern is matched
       - "obj"
       - "bin"
       - "packages"